-Objective Description Current state Supply of support staff We will increase the supply of supporting roles in our sport (coaches, officials, administrative personnel and volunteers) through: Promoting the importance of these individuals to our sport; Promoting coaching, officiating and other administrative (elected and appointed) and volunteer roles as an alternative way to be involved in the sport and as a post career option for athletes; and Providing greater opportunity for education and training for these individuals through promoting and adding content to the eLearning platform.
-KPI: 8,000 new coaches, officials and administrative staff are trained by 2023 Fewer than 1/3 of MFs said it was easy to recruit coaches and officials and given the majority reported that there are enough training opportunities, this indicates that the bigger challenge is the supply of people who want to become coaches and officials.
-Rewards schemes were also indicated as the best method to attract more people into coaching and officiating roles.
-The World Athletics eLearning platform is a key tool to providing increased opportunities for more people to participate in coach, technical official and administrator education courses.
-Development opportunities The Athletics family told us that they want more development resources for coaches and officials.
+Objective Description Current stat Supply of support staff We will increase the supply of supporting roles in our sport (coaches, officials, administrative personnel and volunteers) through: Promoting the importance of these individuals to our sport; Promoting coaching, officiating and other administrative (elected and appointed) and volunteer roles as an alternative way to be involved in the sport and as a post career option for athletes; and Providing greater opportunity for education and training for these individuals through promoting and adding content to the eLearning platform.
+KPI: 8,000 new coaches, officials and administrative staff are trained by 2023 majo bigo Rew coao prov ority reported ger challenge vards scheme ching and off viding increas WEAK of MFs said it was eas d that there are enoug e is the supply of peop es were also indicated ficiating roles.
+The Wo sed opportunities for in nistrator education co h training oppo le who want to as the best met rld Athletics eL more people to Development opportunities The Athletics family told us that they want more development resources for coaches and officials.
 We will build on the existing eLearning platform content and create clear development pathways for coaches, officials and administrative personnel globally that consists of both formal training courses and informal continued professional development (online where feasible) to support retention and progression of these individuals.
-KPI: 75% of MFs to have participants complete World Athletics online training courses by 2023 Whilst 64% of professional coaches and volunteers indicated that there is a clear development pathway for them to progress and gain qualifications, such as the World Athletics CECS (Coaches Education and Certification System) and TOECS (Technical Officials Education and Certification System), they would like access to more development resources.
-This, along with reward schemes was also indicated by officials to attract more people into officiating roles.
-Safeguarding We will continue to develop safeguarding guidance and a starter pack for MFs tailored to all levels of the sport and educate and create mechanisms to ensure they are adopted and then adhered to.
-KPI: All MFs to have adopted their own safeguarding policy by 2023 Over half of MFs indicated that they do not have clear policies/ procedures in place with regards to safeguarding vulnerable persons, children and adults.
-Gender equity Building on World Athletics' gender leadership programme and gender equity commitment to achieve 50% gender targets on the World Athletics Council by 2027, we will expand on this to build the pool and pipeline of talented female administrators, coaches and officials in MFs and across all Areas.
-KPI: All MFs to improve gender diversity within their elected bodies and senior management Only 19% of coaches, 22% of officials and 24% of administrative staff who answered the global survey identified as female.
+KPI: 75% of MFs to have participants complete World Athletics online training courses by 2023 dev Wor (Tec dev elopment pa Id Athletics ( hnical Officia elopment res WEAK rofessional coaches an thway for them to pro CECS (Coaches Educa als Education and Cer sources.
+This, along wi ople into officiating rol gress and gain o ation and Certif tification Syster th reward scher Safeguarding We will continue to develop safeguarding guidance and a starter pack for MFs tailored to all levels of the sport and educate and create mechanisms to ensure they are adopted and then adhered to.
+KPI: All MFs to have adopted their own safeguarding policy by 2023 wEAK s indicated that they d uarding vulnerable per Gender equity Building on World Athletics' gender leadership programme and gender equity commitment to achieve 50% gender targets on the World Athletics Council by 2027, we will expand on this to build the pool and pipeline of talented female administrators, coaches and officials in MFs and across all Areas.
+KPI: All MFs to improve gender diversity within their elected bodies and senior management • wEAK aches, 22% of officials entified as female.
+AVERAGE